Fuel System

 CARBURETOR OPERATION

 First, we need to be able to control the engine speed.
 For this, we can either allow air to get into the cylinder, or block it off partially or completely.
-This is the throttle, and is usually a flat disk that is controlled through linkages or cables by your foot.
+This is the throttle, and is usually a flat rotatable disk that is controlled through linkages or cables by your foot.

 If the throttle is completely closed, the running engine will be sucking against the bottom of the throttle plate.
 It is easy, then, to have fuel drawn out through a port just below the throttle plate.